technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

   (CVEs).

-- To provide feedback on the effectiveness and accuracy of the Defender Threat Intelligence integration with Copilot for Security.
+- To provide feedback on the effectiveness and accuracy of the Defender Threat Intelligence integration with Security Copilot.

 **Task 1: Exploring and accessing threat-related articles**

-1. In Microsoft Copilot for Security Standalone, navigate and click on Source icon beside he prompt bar as shown in the below image.
+1. In Microsoft Security Copilot Standalone, navigate and click on Source icon beside he prompt bar as shown in the below image.

  ![](./media/image1.png)